 Hackers do their best to appear as legitimate users, but AI-enabled scrutiny of user access logs makes it harder for hackers to hide.
 The term “dwell time” — also known as Mean Time to Identify (MTTI) in cybersecurity lingo — denotes the time from breach to detection.
 This metric, along with Mean Time to Contain (MTTC), measures the effectiveness of a company’s incident response and containment processes.
 Costs are lowered when breaches are identified and contained more quickly.
 In 2018, average dwell time was 197 days.
 AI carries the promise of reducing dwell time to a matter of minutes by monitoring for anomalies in user behavior in real time.

 AI can be equally useful in user provisioning — creating, updating and deleting users’ access privileges.
 User provisioning started as (and often remains) a manual task, with levels of access to specific systems and data selected for each employee.
-Some organizations began selecting access rights by role: access rights associated with an accounts payable or a human resources role, for example.
-But even with role-based security, the process to grant, modify and revoke rights for all personnel — and to keep role definitions in sync as the organization changes — has remained both labor intensive and error prone.
+Some organisations began selecting access rights by role: access rights associated with an accounts payable or a human resources role, for example.
+But even with role-based security, the process to grant, modify and revoke rights for all personnel — and to keep role definitions in sync as the organisation changes — has remained both labour intensive and error prone.

 User provisioning, whether manual or role-based, calls for skilled workers to perform numerous minor tasks with a high potential for error.
 For instance, a new employee is granted network access and privileges related to approving invoices for payment.
 Privileges are updated again when the employee assumes responsibility for higher-value invoices.
 Later, the employee moves to a job in human resources, so security revokes all invoice payment privileges, but grants new privileges to view confidential employee information.
 When the employee leaves the company, all privileges — including all network, system and data accesses — are revoked.